hotosm/learnosm/_posts/en/mobile-mapping/0900-12-31-mobile_mapping.md

 frequencies, while higher end models may include chips that can read frequencies from the Russian GLONASS satellites at the same time.

-The quality of the chips used in smartphones may vary, and data accuracy and performance could vary as well.
+The quality of the chips used in smartphones and GPS's may vary, and data accuracy and performance could vary as well.

 Devices with GPS chips can work autonomously, off the grid, and without an Internet connection, while devices marked with “A-GPS only” (Assisted